We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some people don’t experience any pain at all when a vertebral fracture occurs.
 However, others may start to lose height or experience a curve in their spine known as kyphosis.

 Most often, falls cause vertebral fractures.
-But they can also occur from everyday tasks, such as reaching, twisting, or even sneezing.
-Certain actions that transmit enough force to the spine, such as driving across railroad tracks, may cause vertebral fractures as well.
+However, they can occur from everyday tasks, such as reaching, twisting, or even sneezing.
+Certain actions that transmit enough force to the spine may also cause vertebral fractures, such as driving across railroad tracks.

 Forearm and wrist fractures

 Often the result of a fall, wrist and forearm fractures are another common fracture type for women with osteoporosis.
-An estimated 80 percent of all forearm fractures occur in women.
+For white women age 50 years and older, the lifetime risk of forearm fracture is

 Hip fracture

 Age increases your risk of hip fractures.
-Of all the people hospitalized for hip fractures, 80 percent are 65 or older.
-About 72 percent of hip fractures in people age 65 or older were female.
+Of all the people hospitalized for hip fractures, 80% are 65 years or older.
+A

 Osteoporosis already signifies weakened bones.
 When the impact of a fall affects the hip joint of a person with osteoporosis, a fracture can occur.